 This also plays on the limited time/negative consequences as detailed above.
 Sometimes being specific using numbers can also help to hook people, as well as adding diversity from letters.

 Email subject lines with emojis have been proven to be more effective than those without.
 The reason for this is that email marketing campaigns are often viewed on mobile devices, and emojis make it easier for a customer to quickly see what the email message is about.
 In addition, emojis can help to reduce the number of words required, therefore keeping the subject line shorter and completely visible on a mobile device.

-This is where you can use the subject line in a similar way to a blog post title.
+This is where you can use the subject line similarly to a blog post title.
 This might be titled like a listicle (a list written in the form of an article), such as 5 Vegan Christmas Meal Ideas.
-Depending on where you want to take them from the email, this can lead to a blog post with even more ideas, or an eBook with 25 great ideas.
+Depending on where you want to take them from the email, this can lead to a blog post with even more ideas, or an e-book with 25 great ideas.

 Another example of a curiosity-provoking subject line would be to ask a question, such as “What do most men want for Christmas this year?”.
 Some people struggle to find the perfect gifts for the men in their life, and so it’s the kind of thing that will grab the attention of those who have that task looming in the background.
 By answering the questions posed in curiosity-provoking titles, you are also proving to your prospective customers that your emails are worth reading.

 It’s important to test these ideas

 The seven strategies detailed above are ideas from existing B2B email campaign results.
 However, there is never one size that fits all, and what may work for one audience may flop with another.
 For this reason, it’s necessary to test the ideas out.
 The best way is to split test by dividing your email list into two and monitoring the different open rates.

 Email subject lines are the beginning of the relationship